ysig/GraKeL/doc/kernels/multiscale_laplacian.rst

 where :math:`\tilde{\mathbf{S}}_1 = \tilde{\mathbf{Q}}_1 \mathbf{L}_1^{-1} \tilde{\mathbf{Q}}_1^\top + \gamma \mathbf{I}`, :math:`\tilde{\mathbf{S}}_2 = \tilde{\mathbf{Q}}_2 \mathbf{L}_2^{-1} \tilde{\mathbf{Q}}_2^\top + \gamma \mathbf{I}` are the projections of :math:`\bar{\mathbf{S}}_1` and :math:`\bar{\mathbf{S}}_2` to :math:`\tilde{W}` and :math:`\mathbf{I}` is the :math:`\tilde{p} \times \tilde{p}` identity matrix.
 Finally, the kernel introduces a further layer of approximation by restricting :math:`\tilde{W}` to be the space spanned by the first :math:`\hat{p} < \tilde{p}` basis vectors (ordered by descending eigenvalue), effectively doing kernel PCA on :math:`\{ \phi(\tilde{v}) \}_{\tilde{v} \in \tilde{V}}`.
 The combination of these two factors makes computing the entire stack of kernels feasible, reducing the complexity of computing the kernel matrix for a dataset of :math:`N` graphs to :math:`\mathcal{O}(NL \tilde{c}^2 \hat{p}^3 + NL \tilde{c}^3 + N^2 \hat{p}^3)`.

-The fast low-rank approximation of the Multiscale Laplacian kernel as described above, along with its relevant parametrization can be found below:
+The approximate multiscale Laplacian graph kernel can be found below

 .. currentmodule:: grakel